-We will be working between 6pm and 5am from Sunday to Thursday and expect to complete the project by June 2020, weather permitting.
+We are working between 6pm and 5am from Sunday to Thursday and expect to complete the project by June 2020, weather permitting.

 In February 2015, the NSW Government announced $8 million to upgrade the Industrial Drive intersections with Tourle Street and Werribi Street at Mayfield West as part of the Rebuilding NSW program.

 Industrial Drive is a significant road link providing access to the city centre of Newcastle, the greater area of Port Stephens, the Pacific Highway and the New England Highway.